France Savours Return Of Cafes And Restaurants - UrduPoint

 French cafes and restaurants reopened their doors Tuesday as the country took its latest step out of coronavirus lockdown, with clients seizing the chance to bask on sunny terraces after 10 weeks of closures to fight the outbreak

-"I've missed this so much... we're social animals, after all!" said Rachida, 70, who sipped an espresso while her grandson enjoyed a lemonade at her local cafe in Romainville, a Paris suburb.

-There were similar scenes across the country, with nearly every server and many customers wearing face masks at tables kept at least one metre (three feet) apart new under government regulations.
+At cafes across the country, servers and many customers were wearing face masks at tables kept at least one metre (three feet) apart new under government regulations.

 "I'm almost overwhelmed," Martine Depagniat, wearing a beige face mask and sunglasses, said at the Cafe de la Comedie in Paris, just across the street from the Louvre Museum where she works.